-- Download the My Calanques mobile app for maps, itineraries, and even historical sites information while you enjoy the place.
+- Download the My Calanques mobile app for maps, itineraries, and even historical site information while you enjoy the place.

 - Don’t miss the trails to Calanque d’En Vau or Calanque de Port Pin, the two most beautiful – you can also take a guided hike like this one to be sure you don’t miss anything.

-- If you aren’t a big hiker or you prefer to relax a bit more, take a catamaran cruise to see the beauty from the sea instead.
+- If you aren’t a big hiker or you prefer to relax a bit more, take a catamaran cruise to see the beauty of the sea instead.